sanj2sanj/marklogic-trade-browser/README.md

 * Java 8
 * Maven installed
 * Marklogic installed and a RESTful endpoint at localhost:8004.
-* Marklogic user called "admin" setup with password Admin
+* Marklogic user called "admin" setup with password admin

 Running
 --------------